Synonym(s)

 General informationThis section has been translated automatically.

-The natural ligand for the dimeric receptor TLR7/TLR8 is single-stranded RNA (ssRNA), as found in viruses, but also in human cells or in the form of so-called synthetic oligoribonucleotides (ORN).
-Obviously, this recognition is motif dependent (Hornung V et al. 2008).
-While long ssRNA is easily recognised by TLR7 and TLR8, recognition seems to work reliably with short RNA oligonucleotides only if certain sequence motifs for TLR7 and TLR8, so-called "is RNA = immunostimulatory RNA" are present.
+The natural ligand for the dimeric receptor TLR7/TLR8 is single-stranded RNA (ssRNA), as it occurs in viruses, but also in human cells or in the form of so-called synthetic oligoribonucleotides (ORN).
+Apparently, this recognition is motif-dependent (Hornung V et al. 2008).
+While long ssRNA is easily recognized by TLR7 and TLR8, the recognition of short RNA oligonucleotides only seems to work reliably if certain sequence motifs for TLR7 and TLR8, so-called "is RNA = immunostimulatory RNA", are present.

-Extracellular ssRNA is only present if endogenous or foreign cells have died.
-In any case, this condition is evaluated by the immune system as a danger signal.
+Extracellular ssRNA is only present if the body's own or foreign cells have perished.
+In either case, this condition is evaluated by the immune system as a danger signal.
 Extracellular ssRNA is recognized via TLR7/TLR8 and an inflammatory reaction is triggered.

 Keratinocytes express several TLRs.
-This fact has led to an understanding of the pathogenesis of psoriasis.
+This fact has improved our understanding of the pathogenesis of psoriasis.
 For example, TLR9-activated keratinocytes secrete type 1 interferons.
-Antagonists of TLR7 and TLR8 as well as anti-IL-12/IL-23 antibodies show good clinical therapy results in this disease (Rahmani F et al. 2016).
+Antagonists of TLR7 and TLR8 as well as anti-IL-12/IL-23 antibodies show good clinical therapeutic results in this disease (Rahmani F et al. 2016).

-The rationale for this therapeutic approach A is the finding that TLR-agonists reduce the allergen-triggered Th2 immune response and thus the overreactivity of the respiratory mucosa.
+The rationale for this therapeutic approach A is the realization that TLR agonists reduce the allergen-triggered Th2 immune response and thus the hyperresponsiveness of the respiratory mucosa.

 LiteratureThis section has been translated automatically.